BlockCat/CatZero/README.md

 The reason I didn't call it AlphaZero is that I don't know if google would appreciate it.

 This project will probably end up in the dust, so excuses to any (if any) who comes across this project.

+# Current issue:
+- When the player is Cross, it expect Circle to help him win.
+Nor can it prevent Circle from winning.

 ## What it will do:
 1. Provide rules (somehow)